 Some examples of evidence that you could use to support claims for slips, trips, and falls include:

-- An accident report: A copy of any reported major injuries caused by workplace slips from the Health and Safety Executive could be used as evidence.
-Under health and safety legislation such as RIDDOR, your employer is obliged to report certain levels of workplace injuries when they occur.
+- An accident report: Under health and safety legislation such as RIDDOR, your employer is obliged to report certain levels of workplace injuries when they occur.
+A copy of any major injuries reported to the Health and Safety Executive could be used as evidence.

 - Medical records: Your medical records can help demonstrate the severity of your injuries and the treatment you will need going forward.

 - Photographs: While you may not be able to take pictures of certain injuries, such as broken bones or head trauma, pictures of other common injuries, such as bruises, lacerations, or swelling, could be used as evidence.
-Likewise, pictures of the trip hazards, such as an uneven paving stone, could also be useful.
+Likewise, pictures of trip hazards, such as uneven paving stones, could also be useful.

-- CCTV footage: If your accident was captured on CCTV, you may be able to request the footage to be used as evidence.
+- CCTV footage: If your accident was captured on CCTV, you can request the footage to be used as evidence.

 Should you choose to work with a solicitor on your claim, they could help you strengthen your case by gathering relevant evidence.
-To find out how one of our expert solicitors could help you claim for injuries caused by slips trips and falls, contact our team today.
-Or, read on to find out how much compensation could receive.
+To find out how one of our expert solicitors could help you claim for injuries caused by slips, trips, and falls, contact our team today.
+Or, read on to find out how much compensation you could receive.

 What Is The Time Limit For Slip And Trip Claims?